-Shopping in Krakow is also great with the main commercial strips in the Old Town, Rynek Glowny – Florianska Street, Szewska Street, Grodzka Street and Slawkowska Street.
-Here you will find everything you could possibly want including designers, jewellery, antiques and books.
-Also in the Rynek Glowny is the Cloth Hall which is a great place for buying souvenirs and Polish handicrafts such as lace, dolls and leather goods.
+Shopping in Krakow is also great with the main commercial strips in the Old Town, Rynek Glowny, Florianska Street, Szewska Street, Grodzka Street and Slawkowska Street.
+Here you will find everything you could possibly want including designer, jewellery, antique and book stores.
+Also in Rynek Glowny is the Cloth Hall which is a great place for buying souvenirs and Polish handicrafts such as lace, dolls and leather goods.

-For cultural experience you should visit the Filharmonia Concert Hall which hosts many performances by the Krakow Philharmonic Orchestra.
-For plays and drama you should head to the Slowacki Theatre or Krakow's foremost theatre the Teatr Stary.
+For a cultural experience you should visit the Filharmonia Concert Hall which hosts many performances by the Krakow Philharmonic Orchestra. you could take in plays and drama at the Slowacki Theatre or Krakow's foremost theatre, the Teatr Stary.

-Food choice in Krakow has vastly improved and now you can find restaurants not only serving Polish food but international cuisine.
-The Rynek Glowny is a hub of restaurants with every style to choose from including Rozowy Slon which is a salad bar with Polish food at reasonable prices, Pod Aniolami for contemporary and award winning Polish food and the luxurious Cyrano de Bergerac for Polish and French cuisine with an excellent wine cellar.
+The dining experience in Krakow has vastly improved and now you can find restaurants not only serving Polish food but international cuisine.
+Rynek Glowny is a hub of restaurants with every style to choose from.
+Rozowy Slon is a salad bar with Polish food at reasonable prices, Pod Aniolami serves contemporary and award winning Polish food and the luxurious Cyrano de Bergerac offers Polish and French cuisine with an excellent wine cellar.

 Krakow has a fantastic nightlife with more bars, pubs and clubs per square metre than anywhere else in the world!
 Casinos are popular and the main ones are found in hotels around the town centre.
 Jazz is also a Polish favourite and you will find the best live bands in one of the many cellar bars.

-If you fancy hitting a bar (or three!) and then heading on to a club will not be short of choice in Krakow.
-The biggest concentration of hotspots is in the Rynek Glowny with the second biggest concentration being found in Kazimierz.
-A lively pub and a traditional stone walled building is CK Browar (Podwale 6-7) or if you want a more conventional drinking location then head to Piwnica Pod Baranami (Rynek Glowny) where the atmosphere is calm and traditional and the beer is cheap!
+If you fancy hitting a bar (or three!) and then heading on to a club, you won't be short of choice in Krakow.
+The biggest concentration of hotspots is in Rynek Glowny with the second biggest concentration being found in Kazimierz.
+CK Browar (Podwale 6-7) is a lively pub in a traditional stone walled building or if you want a more conventional drinking location then head to Piwnica Pod Baranami (Rynek Glowny),where the atmosphere is calm and traditional and the beer is cheap!

-You will also find some great clubs in Reynek Glowny such as Strefna 22 which is a multi-level nightclub with busy dancefloors and chill out rooms or Club Fusion (Ulica Florianska) for cool dance music.
+You will also find some great clubs in Reynek Glowny such as Strefna 22, a multi-level nightclub with busy dance floors and chill out rooms or Club Fusion (Ulica Florianska), a haven for cool dance music.